kcoderhtml/grolf/README.md

 # grolf

-Your friendly lightweight arcade helper written in Bun
+Your friendly lightweight arcade helper written in Bun and hosted on nest! 😎

 ## Prerequisites
 You need a slack app with the following manifest